CompilersConstructionInnopolis/README/README.md

 # Language Plus++

-- Functional Lisp-like language with static type system.
+- Functional Lisp-like language with a static type system.
 - The language is not purely functional.

 The language represents a sequence of elements.
 Elements can be:
 - **List**.
 The sequence of elements.
 They can be considered as just a sequence of homogenous elements or a list can be of a special form which represents a list as a function.
-In this case elements don't require to have the same type.
-The special form of a list is an S-expression, so each element is evalutated before a function call.
+In this case, elements don't require to have the same type.
+The special form of a list is an S-expression, so each element is evaluated before a function call.
 - **Literal**.
 The basic values such as integers, doubles, booleans and strings.
 - **Atom**.
 Identifier of a variable which can be assigned to a literal or a list.
-Identifier can be written with a use of letters, digits and underscore.
+An identifier can be written with the use of letters, digits and underscores.
 The name can't start with a digit and it must contain at least one letter.
 - **Function type**.
-A function declaration of input argument types and return type separated by `->`
+A function declaration of input argument types and return types separated by `->`
 - **Tuple**.
-A sequence of heterogeneous elements separated by comma `,`.
+A sequence of heterogeneous elements separated by a comma `,`.

 # Grammar